KimMeen/COMP90024_Assignment2/README.md

    ]
 }
 ```
-'Servers' defines the entry of the database and 'DB' contains the table name of raw tweets and output results.
+'Servers' defines the entry of the CouchDB server and 'DB' contains the DB name of documents produced by harvester and analyzer.

 Then we execute the `analyzer.py` by using MPI inside of the Docker Container:
 ```